XRPLF/xrpl-dev-portal/content/use-cases/tokenization/stablecoin-issuer.md

 1. Bob sends an XRP Ledger transaction of €1 to ACME's issuing address.
 2. In ACME's system of record, ACME credits Bob's balance €1.
+3. Later, Bob can use ACME's own interface to withdraw the money to a separate account, such as requesting a bank deposit over the SEPA system (Europe) or ACH (United States), receiving a payment on another blockchain, or something else.

-Payments going from the XRP Ledger to an issuer can be single-currency or cross-currency payments.
-An issuing address can only receive payments in XRP or in tokens that it previously issued.
+XRP Ledger Payments going to an issuer can be single-currency or cross-currency payments, but the amount the issuer receives is typically denominated in the stablecoin it issued.

 ### Requirements for Receiving from XRP Ledger